-Today I remind my father that he played college baseball with Tom Tresh, A.L.
-Rookie of the Year for the 1963 Yankees.
+Today I remind my father that he played college ball with Tom Tresh, Rookie of the Year for the 1963 Yankees.

-He rolls over in bed, slow, like a bunt going foul.
+He darkens.
+He rolls over in bed, slowly, like a bunt going foul.
 He turns his back to me and faces the wall.

 Do you remember the names we picked in Indian Guides?
 I ask.

-We wore headbands with feathers and red vests with yellow piping and a patch with a teepee.
+Fathers and sons wore headbands with feathers.
+We had red vests with yellow piping and a patch with a teepee.
 We learned animal tracks, hand signals.

 Sunken living rooms.
 Basements with bars.
 The fathers chose the ceremonial names, so my father chose ours.